 - Learn why people use ad blockers on your site.

-- Plan your strategy using whitelist requests, article counters, or paywalls.
+- Plan your strategy using allowlist requests, article counters, or paywalls.

-- Design your whitelist request messaging around your audience.
+- Design your allowlist request messaging around your audience.

 - Monitor how people respond to your strategy.